-The IO CCS Building Group has advised that to date it or Fusion for Energy (F4E), an IO architectureengineering company, has not documented any special requirements for temporary storage on site.
+The IO CCS Building Group has advised that to date it or F4E, an IO architecture-engineering company, has not documented any special requirements for temporary storage on site.
 However, at this stage IO would suggest that any weathering or protection required to preserve the integrity of the tanks should be put in place by the U.S. Domestic Agency (DA).
 Stability issues with regard to wind loads while stored on site need to be considered.
-If necessary, recommendations made or temporary measures included by U.S. DA-US ITER should suggest the proper and unique protection methods required to preserve the integrity of the DTs, both during transportation and during possible temporary storage at the ITER site.21
+If necessary, recommendations made or temporary measures included by U.S. DA-US ITER should suggest the proper and unique protection methods required to preserve the integrity of the DTs, both during transportation and during possible temporary storage at the ITER site.19